Apprpt-Central/dns-lookup/README.md

 * TXT
 * A

 This is based on the AllStar Link DNS lookup standard provided on the wiki.

+On any update to users_Nodes, the trigger is run and it updates the records in the records table.
+This has negligible additional load on the database as the trigger executes in .005 seconds or less.

+There is no provision to remove records from the records table when removing an entry in the users_Nodes table.
+This has to be done manually.

 ## Example Queries